How to fix msvcr110.dll is missing on Windows 10

 3. Now go to this link and download the latest version of Visual C++ Redistributable for Visual Studio.

-4. Once the download is complete open the setup file and follow the on-screen instructions to complete installation.
+4. Once the download is complete open the setup file and follow the on-screen instructions to complete the installation.

 Solution 4 – Reinstall the program that’s producing the msvcr110.dll error